hcharles14/DeepHM/README.md

 b.
-Dependencies for DeepHM include BedTools, bash, python3 and R. Please make sure these are installed and working before trying to run DeepHM.
+Dependencies for DeepHM include TensorFlow 1.0, BedTools, bash, python3 and R. Please make sure these are installed and working before trying to run DeepHM.